 PS/MS 89 provides classes for English Language Learners (ELLs) as well as individual and small group support.
 The school created the Saturday ELL Explorations Program with this group in mind.
 In this program students participate in theatrical performances to express themselves and practice speaking English, according to the Comprehensive Educational Plan (CEP).

 High-achievers may choose from among several high school-level Regents classes.
 Select students have access to the DREAM program to prepare for the Specialized High School Admissions exam.

 After school clubs include debate, robotics, band, fashion, art and cooking.
 The school website has photos of all these activities and more.

 The school is housed in a century-old brick building with a renovated library and science lab.
-Class size is large with up to 33 kids per room.
-Attendance has inched up under the leadership of Ralph Martinez who replaced Ronald Rivera in 2010, and the atmosphere has improved, but test scores have a ways to go and some children still miss at least a month of school.
+The school has grown steadily and attendance has improved under the leadership of Ralph Martinez who took the helm in 2010.
+The atmosphere has also improved, but test scores have a ways to go and some children still miss at least a month of school.

 ADMISSIONS: Neighborhood school (Lydie Raschka, web reports, December 2019)